-People with a BMI of 60 or more or those who have already had some type of abdominal surgery may not be able to have laparoscopic surgery.
+People with a BMI of 60 or more or those who have already had some type of stomach surgery may not be able to have laparoscopic surgery.

-Although not all risks are fully known, bariatric surgery does help many people to reduce or get rid of some health-related obesity problems.
+Although not all risks are fully known, bariatric surgery does help many people reduce or get rid of some obesity-related health problems.
 It may help to: